Capital Gains Tax Rates and Rules for 2025 and 2026

 Compared to Other Taxes

 Proponents of the lower long-term capital gains tax rate say the discrepancy exists to encourage investments.
-It may also prompt investors to sell their profitable investments more frequently, rather than hanging on to them.

-Comparison to Capital Gains Taxes In Other Countries
+Comparison to Capital Gains Taxes in Other Countries

-Compared With Historical Capital Gains Tax Rates
+Comparing Historical Capital Gains Tax Rates

 Because short-term capital gains tax rates are the same as those for wages and salaries, they adjust when ordinary income tax rates change.
 As for long-term capital gains tax, Americans today are paying rates that are relatively low historically.
 Today’s maximum long-term capital gains tax rate of 20% started in 2013.